 Poroshenko declared in a late-night televised address that the cease-fire was over.

 In Kiev’s Independence Square, known as Maidan, activists outside the presidential administration building applauded Poroshenko’s stance.

 “We need only military actions,” a priest named Valentyn said in a Reuters interview.
 “We were forced by those who entered our country as enemies and invaders.”

 The crisis has its roots in former President Viktor Yanukovych’s decision last year to shun a European Union Association Agreement and turn toward Russia instead.
 The move unleashed deadly strife that led to Yanukovych’s ouster, Ukraine’s loss of Crimea, and a pro-Russia separatist rebellion.
 Russia also massed troops along its western border with Ukraine.

 The Association Agreement, which will bring closer trade and political ties between Ukraine and Europe, was finally signed by Poroshenko and European leaders last week.

-After Monday's phone call, Poroshenko said his goal was peace but insisted it takes the participation of all parties to maintain stability, noting violations of the cease-fire by pro-Russia separatists.
+After Monday’s phone call, Poroshenko said his goal was peace, but said it takes the participation of all parties to maintain stability, noting violations of the cease-fire by pro-Russian separatists.

 The Ukrainian government “has been completely fulfilling its commitments and unilaterally complying with the ceasefire regime for 10 days and paid dozens of lives for that,” he said.